cdpham42/INFX-551-Spring2017/README.md

 #### Potential Data

 1. NOAA Climate Data
-2. European Climate Assessment and Dataset
-3. Climate Prediction Center
+2. Climate Prediction Center
-4. NCAR UCAR Climate Data Guide
+3. NCAR UCAR Climate Data Guide

+We will focus

 #### Potential Curation Activities
 This is a very broad area, and has several challenges:
 1. Access to relevant information and data
-2. Normalizing data across data sources, schemas and regions
+2. Normalizing data across data sources and schemas

-3. Scope of data
+#### Next Steps
+1. Narrow down user community.
+Potentiallly: lay/common persons?
+Non-meteorology persons
+2. Narrow down datasets and data types
+3. Potential activity: Conversion from industry standard (ie NetCDF) to a more common format such as .csv